-I wanted this room to be more sparse but once I put the cabinet in there to hold all my neutral stuff, I kept it there and love it there.
+I wanted this room to be more sparse but once I put the cabinet in there to hold all my decor stuff, I kept it there and love how it looks.

 Here is a view down the hall with new doors, bannisters and light fixtures.

 And here is a shot from the dining room to the kitchen.
 Everything to the right of the beam was the part of the wall that was removed and where that couch once sat.

 You can read about my big kitchen renovation here.
 Even though two load-bearing walls were removed and a beam installed in their place, that post on the kitchen island still needed to stay because the floor joists changed direction at the kitchen (don’t ask me why!).

 Everything in this room is neutral like the rest of my house so when flowers are brought in like these fresh tulips, they just can’t help but need photographing.